mehdi-zerouak/DWSecurity-SQLi-Lab/README.md

 - Complex configuration steps
 - Multiple dependencies or Docker environments

-To address this gap, I developed this lightweight alternative that allows for quick setup and immediate demonstration of SQL injection vulnerabilities.
+To address this gap, I developed this lightweight alternative that allows for quick setup and immediate demonstration of SQL injection vulnerabilities, it features a simple blog system with user authentication, posting  and search functionality - all vulnerable to SQL injection attacks.

 ## Why This Project?